Skip to main content

 Configure UDC with HTTP basic auth

 If you’re unable to use OAuth2, you can configure HTTP basic authentication to connect your data.
-We strongly recommend creating a unique user for BigPanda in ServiceNow to more clearly track activity and customize permissions.
+We strongly recommend creating a unique user for BigPanda in ServiceNow to clearly track activity and customize permissions.

 Field